smariagomez/README-generator/output/README.md

   ## Questions

-  If you have any questions about the repo, you can open an issue or contact me directly at: gmail.
-See more of my work at https://github.com/smg.
+  If you have any questions about the repo, you can open an issue or contact me directly at: .
+See more of my work at https://github.com/.